MannPatel15012009/IDAI103-1000428-Mann-Paresh-Patel-Generative-AI-SA/README.md

 ### 🚑 Injury-Adaptive Training Logic

-CoachBot AI incorporates conditional branch logic for injury handling.
+NextGen Sports Lab incorporates conditional branch logic for injury handling.

 If an athlete selects an active injury: